 A botanist’s paradise

 And as for the botany?
 Breathtaking!
 The uniqueness of the area’s endemic coastal fynbos is very special indeed.
 Guided walks with a fynbos expert will reveal a wealth of fascinating rare plant species.
-It’s a part of the world where you need to walk slowly and be prepared to crouch down low to admire the colours and delicacy of the tiniest flowers.
+It’s a part of the world where you need to walk slowly and be prepared to crouch down low to admire the colors and delicacy of the tiniest flowers.

 Some of the fynbos that we encountered on our walk

-Perhaps the most marvellous surprise of all for us was receiving this photo from a recent Lekkerwater guest.
+Perhaps the most marvelous surprise of all for us was receiving this photo from a recent Lekkerwater guest.
 A Cape Mountain Leopard, shy and nocturnal, had walked the very same shoreline we had.
 An unforgettable reminder for us to always tread lightly upon the earth…